Sheridan researchers explore the effectiveness of BioSteel sports drinks on athletes

 Research will be conducted at Sheridan until early 2021 with an opportunity to renew the study for an additional three years.

-Pictured top right: Honours Bachelor of Health Sciences - Kinesiology and Health Promotion students working in a Sheridan lab.
+Pictured top: Honours Bachelor of Health Sciences - Kinesiology and Health Promotion students working in a Sheridan lab.